rtyler/brokenco.de/_posts/2018-08-23-redislabs-ditches-opensource.md

 I don't think it's possible to have it both ways here.

-I cannot imagine why anybody would bother contributing to any of these pieces of software, The bad taste this move is leaving in the mouths of many I think has damaged both the Redis Labs, and by proxy, the Redis brand
+I cannot imagine why anybody would bother contributing to any of these pieces of software, The bad taste this move is leaving in the mouths of many has damaged both the Redis Labs, and by proxy, the Redis brand.
+It is unclear what market value those perceptions hold, but I'm certain they're non-zero.

 ---

 Building any business is difficult, all the logistics and challenges of building a product aside, finding product/market fit is difficult.
-Additionally, building a business around free and open source software is difficult in different ways than most seem to appreciate.
+Building a business around free and open source software is also difficult, but in different ways than most seem to appreciate.
 My employer, [CloudBees](https://cloudbees.com) is one such company endeavoring to build around open source software and we have frequent discussions about what is reasonable for the Jenkins community and what is reasonable for the